What-If VM Deployment Planning for VMware (model existing VMs)

 - Open the What-if VM Deployment Planning for VMware (model existing VMs) report.

-- From the Performance Data From list, choose Previous month > First day.
+- From the Performance Data From list, select Previous month > First day.

 - In the Scope section, exclude the VMware Clusters group from the report scope (select the group and click Remove) to search for available datastores only.